 Virtue – Friendliness

 A friend is someone who makes everything alright!

 The Two’s Team is looking forward to a wonderful school year and welcoming our new friends to school.
-We will spend the month exploring our classroom and getting acquainted with our new friends.
-We will also learn a bit about ourselves, as we talk about how our body moves with play and about our feelings.
+We will spend the month exploring our classroom and getting acquainted with our peers.
+We will also learn a bit about ourselves, about how our body moves with play and about our feelings.
 Our shape of the month is the circle and our featured color is yellow!
 We are off to a busy start!

 Welcome to Preschool!
 Our teachers are looking forward to a great school year filled with adventure, introducing the children to a world of discovery and exploration.
 During August and September, the children will focus on letters A, T, I and P, as well as numerals 1 and 2.
 We will “kick off” our year with All About Me and Welcome to School themes, followed by classic Nursery Rhymes.
 0ur young learners will practice recognizing the letters in their names using a fun gross motor letter “hop-scotch” jumping game as well as crayon resist watercolors.
 In September, they will put Humpty Dumpty back together, look for Little Boy Blue, jump over candlesticks and help "three kittens find their mittens” just to name a few.
 Our team is thrilled to be teaching your little ones this year, buckle up….it’s sure to be an adventure!
 Welcome to the “Terrific Threes!”